 We had a fantastic safari in Tanzania through ADS.
 The itinerary Sharon put together for our family of four was great and the accommodations and service at each hotel/lodge/camp were excellent.
-Most importantly, our guide, Immanual (Ima) really made the difference.
-He was so experienced, knowledgeable, easy to get along with and enthusiastic.
-He also had an incredible ability to know where to find all the animals.
-All in all, a great trip.
-We would highly recommend ADS to anyone interested in this sort of experience!!

 I recently completed my third safari with Africa Dream Safaris.
 Two of them were in September and October during the dry season and the last one in January during the short wet season.
 Friends have asked which season I liked best and which would I pick to return.
 Good questions.

 I am so happy I ignored my friends’ warnings and stuck with my scheduled safari in Tanzania this January.
 To address the elephant in the room (so to speak)…there is NO Ebola problem in Tanzania.